Government#

 Government Budget Constraint#

 Let the level of government debt in period \(t\) be given by \(D_t\).
-The government budget constraint requires that government revenue \(Rev_t\) plus the budget deficit (\(D_{t+1} - D_t\)) equal expenditures on interest on the debt, government spending on public goods \(G_t\), total infrastructure investments \(I_{g,t}\), and total transfer payments to households \(TR_t\) and \(UBI_t\) every period \(t\),
+The government budget constraint requires that government revenue \(Rev_t\) plus the budget deficit (\(D_{t+1} - D_t\)) equal expenditures on interest on the debt, government spending on public goods \(G_t\), total infrastructure investments \(I_{g,t}\), total pension outlays, total transfer payments to households \(TR_t\), and \(UBI_t\) every period \(t\),

 We assume that government spending on public goods in terms of the numeraire good is a fixed fraction of GDP each period in the initial periods.